 Managing religious diversity and preventing violent radicalisation are major policy challenges.
-Conceived with these challenges in mind, the GREASE project has been producing insights of a high scholarly standard that can also be used to inform policymaking.
+Conceived with these challenges in mind, the GREASE project produced insights of a high scholarly standard that can also be used to inform policymaking.
 Our policy briefs are designed specifically for this purpose.

 Available now in the GREASE Policy Brief series: